ramanathanlab/deepdrivemd/README.md

 rm -r runs/
 ```

-Production runs can be configured and run analagously.
+Production runs can be configured and run analogously.
 See `examples/bba-folding-workstation/` for an example of folding the [1FME](https://www.rcsb.org/structure/1FME) protein.

-**Note**: Mock testing is specified in each of the application scripts `deepdrivemd/applications/*/app.py`.

 ## Contributing